 If the population of China walked past in a single file, the line would never end because of the rate of reproduction.

 The ballet 'Rite of Spring' by Stravinsky premiered in 1913 in France.
-The ballet, based on pagan rituals, begins with a bassoon solo that drew boos from the audience which escalated to fistfights and then a riot (upon seeing fully clothed dancers instead of more revealing clothing as per usual for this type of entertainment).
+Based on pagan rituals, begins with a bassoon solo that drew boos from the audience.
+It escalated to fistfights and then a riot (upon seeing fully clothed dancers instead of more revealing clothing as per usual for this type of entertainment).
 The opera was used in 1940 for Disney's Fantasia.

 Zablon Simintov is a carpet trader and caretaker of the only synagogue in Kabul, Afghanistan.
 He is believed to be the sole remaining Jewish person in Afghanistan.
 He received special permission from the nearest rabbi in Uzbekistan to slaughter his own meat in the Kosher way.